bootphon/seshat/docs/source/manager-reference.rst

 who will annotate the assigned task in parallel).

 You maybe noticed that tasks (like annotators' accounts) can be *locked*.
-This effectively "freezes" the task, preventing its annotators to submit new TextGrid files or new comments.
+This effectively "freezes" the task, preventing its annotators from submiting new TextGrid files or new comments.

 Single Annotator Tasks
 ++++++++++++++++++++++

 This is the 'default' task annotation schema.
 It has three steps:

-1. The annotator is given a template file (potentially along the audio file, if specified at the campaign's creation).
+1. The annotator is given a template file (potentially in an archive also containing the audio file, if specified at the campaign's creation).
    If an :ref:`textgrid-checking-scheme` is defined for that task's parent annotation campaign, the template is pre-filled with the specified tiers.
 2. The annotator then has to annotate the file.
 They can validate it at any moment, and any uploaded TextGrid is logged by Seshat (for any potential later review).
-Any submission containing errors is rejected.
+Any submission containing errors (and thus not in compliance with the :ref:`textgrid-checking-scheme`) is rejected.
 3. Upon the first valid submission, the valid TextGrid file is saved as the "final" TextGrid, and the task is automatically marked as "done" by Seshat.
-   However, if the annotator (or the annotation manager) that their work is incomplete, they can still submit corrected version of that final TextGrid file, that will overwrite the last correct "final" TextGrid.
+   However, if the annotator (or the annotation manager) judges that their work is incomplete, they can still submit corrected version of that final TextGrid file, that will overwrite the last correct "final" TextGrid.

 .. _double-annotator: